starzonmyarmz/iamdanielmarino.com/src/work/porchlight-design-system.md

 Recognizing the need for a unified design strategy across its product line, [Harvest](https://getharvest.com) tackled challenges such as disparate user interfaces, extended design cycles, and the struggle to maintain a consistent brand identity.

 Over the span of a year, we established processes, introduced new work tools, and laid the groundwork for the Porchlight design system.
 This initiative was implemented with dedicated design and engineering resources specifically allocated to the design system.
-Our journey involved developing a systematic approach, facilitating ongoing progress amidst a substantial flow of concurrent tasks and evolving priorities.

 ![Porchlight Design System logo](/img/work/pds-logo.png)

-My responsibility was to spearhead the creation of the design system, overseeing a dedicated team to bring it to fruition.
-I played a key role in UX/UI design, engineering, management, and documentation of the design system, ensuring its accessibility in design, and successfully integrating it across our product portfolio.
+My responsibility was to lead the creation of the design system, overseeing a dedicated team to bring it to fruition.
+I played a key role in UX/UI design, engineering, management, and documentation of the design system, ensuring its accessibility in design, and successfully integrating it across our products.

 ## Problem